abohannon/ticket-mailer/README.md

 ### Testing

-To start the test, run the following command:
+To start the tests, run the following command:

 ```shell
 cd server